videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 Every language has its own terms for its elements.
 Ink is no different, and explains how to write and understand code in relationship to a project through the following terms:

-- *Choice:* Some text a user interacts with in order to progress the story
+- *Choice:* Some text defining a possible branching path
-- *Weave:* Collection of branching choices
+- *Weave:* Collection of choices
 - *Flow:* A user-created path through the available choices

 Ink uses the metaphor of threads and sewing to describe projects.
 The total collection of all choices is a project's *weave*.
 Through making *choices*, a user creates a *flow* through the overall *weave*.